Sanglorian/orcus/Orcus Rulebook - current.md

 If a power must be maintained with concentration, that fact appears in a Maintain entry, and the power specifies what action is required from you each turn to maintain it.
 You can end concentration at any time (no action required).

 You can maintain any number of powers, provided you have the actions to do so.

+You cannot maintain a power that has ended.
+The one exception is a power that naturally ended at the start of your turn.
+If a power like this has a Maintain option, it represents restarting the power.

 ## Boost